devmarrie/AirBnB_clone/README.md

 ![full flow](https://github.com/devmarrie/AirBnB_clone/blob/master/images/flow.png?raw=true)

 >This project contains the following concepts as explained in the flow:

-    A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
+ <p> A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)</p>
-    A website (the front-end) that shows the final product to everybody: static and dynamic A database or files that store data (data = objects) An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them)
+<p> A website (the front-end) that shows the final product to everybody: static and dynamic</p>
+<p>A database or files that store data (data = objects)</p>
+<p>An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them)</p>

 ### The Console